 The wise men come to Bethlehem, looking for a King.
 But first they are “summoned“ by another king, Herod.
 And they obey his summons, telling Herod what he wants to know.
 But after the wise men find their King, they also find “another way,“ – other than obedience to Herod’s abusive authority, – to make their journey home.

-Today, as those of us on the Older Calendar celebrate the Nativity of our Lord, let me also celebrate the “Other Way,“ other than people-pleasing, opened up to me by the coming into my life of a New Boss, our Lord and Saviour Jesus Christ.
+Today, as we celebrate the great feast of the Lord’s Nativity, let me also celebrate the “Other Way,“ other than people-pleasing, opened up to me by the coming into my life of a New Boss, our Lord and Saviour Jesus Christ.
 “When Augustus reigned alone upon earth,“ as we sing at the Vespers of this feast, “the multifaceted rule of people came to an end (ἡ πολυαρχία τῶν ἀνθρώπων ἐπαύσατο / многоначалие человеков преста).“ Today let me make my journey “home,“ the journey of salvation, in Him, and by the liberating light of His kingship.
 Lord, glory to You!